Knights of the Golden Circle: Membership requirements

-Plans to replace Lincoln with Breckinridge
+Plot to replace Lincoln with Breckinridge

 Several members of President James Buchanan's administration were members of the order, as well as Virginia's secessionist Senator James M. Mason.
 The Secretary of War, John Floyd and of Treasury, Howell Cobb, were members of the circle, in addition to Vice President John Breckinridge.

 Floyd received instructions from the Order to "seize Navy-yards, Forts, etc. while KGC members were still Cabinet officers and Senators".
-The plan was to prevent Lincoln from reaching Washington by capturing him in Baltimore.
-Then, they would occupy the District of Columbia and install Breckinridge as president instead of Lincoln.
-Floyd used his position as Secretary of War to move munitions and men to the South toward the end of Buchanan's presidency.
-His plot was discovered and led to greater distrust of secret societies and Copperheads in general.
-This distrust resulted from a confirmed plot to overthrow the U.S. government rather than general discontent.
+The plan was to prevent Lincoln from reaching Washington by capturing him in Baltimore, a city with strong Southern sympathies, where the transfer of Lincoln's train from one railroad line to another had to be done by having horses pull the train cars through the street, presenting an opportunity to kill or kidnap Lincoln.
+Having disposed of the president-elect, the District of Columbia would be occupied, and Breckinridge installed as president.

+This plot was just one of the various conspiracies investigated by the Pinkerton Detective Agency, acting as railroad security for part of Lincoln's trip from Springfield, Illinois to Washington to be inaugurated.

 Civil War

 With the onset of the American Civil War, it was difficult for the KGC to garner support for their filibustering schemes, since the South needed to expend its resources on preparing for war with the Union.
 Several KGC "castles" joined the Confederate Army as a group, and in early 1863 Bickley gave up his leadership of the organization to become a surgeon in a regiment from North Carolina.
-He was arrested by the Union as a Confederate spy later that year, and was jailed until October 1865 without being tried.
+He also attempted to organize antiwar groups in the North.
+He was arrested by the Union as a Confederate spy in 1863, and was jailed until October 1865 without being tried.